Green-Software-Foundation/scer/SPEC.md

 ## Core Requirements

 ### Ease of understanding
-A label that is hard to understand or requires expertise not available to most software consumers would defeat the purpose of adding transparency and clarity.
+A label that is hard to understand or requires expertise unavailable to most software consumers would defeat the purpose of adding transparency and clarity.

 So, the SCER shall use common terms on the label instead of more scientific terminology.